michaelfranzl/janus-rtpforward-plugin/demo/README.md

 A minimal working example of a browser frontend interfacing with the rtpforward plugin for Janus.

 ## How to run

+The quick way: Run the demo virtual machine [vagrant_janus-rtpforward-plugin_demo](https://github.com/michaelfranzl/vagrant_janus-rtpforward-plugin_demo).

+Alternatively, you can do all of the following steps manually:

 Preconditions: